colleenpridemore/colleenpridemore/README.md

  Insert image tag here -->

 🔭 I’m currently working on:
-            - Onboarding at SingularityNET.io in their Ambassador Program where eventually I hope to be working in the SNet Archives located here at github!
+            - I am an Ambassador at SingularityNET.io where I am on the Global AI Ethics Guild, I go to R & D Wokgroups as well.
+I am in the planning stages of developing an AI Ethics video game aimed at children to enhance posistive interaction with AI systems.

-🌱 I’m currently learning:
+🌱 I'm learning:
-            * "Introduction-to-github"
+            * "GitHub Actions"
-            *taking crash courses by self teaching about Prompting LLM's
+            * taking crash courses by self teaching about Prompting LLM's (with LLM's)

 👯 I’m looking to collaborate on:
           * Any positive projects invloving LLMs on Ethical Issues and Creation of Ethics Documents and discussions that time will allow